Keiichiro Koyama: Scandal

 On 8 June 2018, Koyama's entertainment career was halted.
 He attended a party where he gave an underage girl alcohol.
-The drinking age in Japan is 20 years old, and while she said she was 20 and legally able to drink, it was later discovered that she was in fact younger.
-This put his entire career on hold, including his entertainment activities with Johnny's Entertainment and his job as a newscaster for the program "News Every."
+The drinking age in Japan is 20 years old, and while she said she was 20 and legally able to drink, it was later discovered that she was in fact 19 years old.
+Koyama appeared on "News Every" on June 7 to make a public apology, in which he explained that he was not aware of the woman's real age, but acknowledged his behavior was still inappropriate and would take a break to reflect on himself.
+This scandal put his entire career on hold, including his entertainment activities with Johnny's Entertainment and his job as a newscaster for the program "News Every".

 As of 27 June 2018, Koyama has resumed his entertainment activities.
 In December 2018, Koyama left the program "News Every."

+Personal life

+Koyama met AAA's Misako Uno through friends, and started dating by fall 2022.
+Koyama didn't deny the relationship when interviewed by Bunshun.
+According to acquaintances (and as reported by Bunshun), both had been sharing their living spaces, semi-cohabitating, with the previous approval of family and agencies, having plans to marry by the end of 2024.
+Koyama announced the registration of his marriage to Uno on 12 March 2024, birthday of Uno's beloved father, who died in January 2023.
+The couple announced the birth of their first child (gender undisclosed) on 6 June 2025.

+Koyama is fond of cats.
+He had a cat named Nyanta for 19 years and dedicated a song by the same name to the cat after its death.
+He now has a cat named Milk.
+He also writes a column for the cat magazine Neko Biyori.